Protecting Reef Grazers to Enable Coral Reef Recovery in Belize

 Actions taken

 The traditional management option to help overfished species recover has typically been fishing closures.
 However, WCS conducted a 14-year study at Glover’s Reef and found that while a fishing ban in the Conservation Zone of the marine reserve was effective in helping predatory species such as barracudas and snappers recover, it had little effect on the recovery of herbivorous species.
 This meant that a fishing ban would not be enough to reduce the growth of algae and help corals recover.
 This information, along with recent information on the poor health of Belize’s reefs, helped stakeholders understand the need for an alternative and more innovative way to protect Belize’s reefs: protect major reef grazers.
 It was local fishermen who first voluntarily recommended a ban on fishing parrotfish after it was made clear to them how important these fish were to the health of the reef and therefore to their livelihoods.
-In April 2009, the voluntary ban on the fishing of parrotfish became national law when the government of Belize passed a new set of regulations (Fisheries Regulations 2009) to protect overfished species.
+In April 2009, the voluntary ban on the fishing of parrotfish became national law when the government of Belize passed the 2009 Fisheries Regulations 2009 to protect overfished species.
+The 2020 Fisheries Resources Act added new regulations to those established in 2009.

-The first of the new regulations prohibits any taking of parrotfish and surgeonfish in Belize’s waters.
-Both species are major reef-grazers, so this law directly addresses the recent increase in catch of herbivorous fish and the negative impact this is having on reef health.
-By giving parrotfish and surgeonfish full protection, the hope is to help their numbers recover and to in turn reduce the growth of algae that is threatening Belize’s reefs.
-Belize is the first country to pass a national law to protect reef grazers, which are critical to the health of coral reefs.
-In fact, many consider this new law a new standard for coral reef protection, as management strategies have until now focused on marine protected areas (MPAs).
-Of course, enforcement and compliance is key to ensuring the success of this national-level ban.
-WCS is providing technical aid to the Belize Fisheries Department to ensure that fisheries officers and patrols enforce this new law.
+The 2009 regulations prohibited any taking of parrotfish and surgeonfish in Belize’s waters.
+Both species are major reef-grazers, so the law directly addressed increases in catch of herbivorous fish and the negative impact this was having on reef health.
+By giving parrotfish and surgeonfish full protection, the hope was to help their numbers recover and to in turn reduce the growth of macroalgae threatening Belize’s reefs.
+Belize was the first country to pass a national law to protect reef grazers, which are critical to the health of coral reefs.
+In fact, many considered this law a new standard for coral reef protection, as management strategies up until then had mainly focused on marine protected areas (MPAs).
+Of course, enforcement and compliance is key to ensuring the success of this national-level ban, as is the prevention of legal access to international export markets for these products.
+WCS provided technical aid to the Belize Fisheries Department to ensure that fisheries officers and patrols enforced the law.

 Dr. Peter Mumby explains the importance of parrotfish as grazers maintaining the health of coral reefs to a large group of fishermen in Belize City.
 Photo © WCS